Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 A call placed to Murdaugh’s attorney Jim Griffin on Wednesday afternoon regarding the suit was not immediately returned.

-Cook’s lawsuit is the latest legal battle in what has become the sprawling case about murder, corruption, addiction and graft.
+Cook’s lawsuit is the latest legal battle in what has become a sprawling story.
 Alex Murdaugh, whose wife, Maggie Murdaugh and son Paul were found shot to death at the family’s property on June 7 in a still-unsolved case, resigned from his family legacy firm, Peters, Murdaugh, Parker, Eltztoth & Detrick, and announced plans to enter a drug rehab treatment program earlier this month.
 The personal injury firm had announced that it planned to hire a forensic accounting firm to conduct a thorough investigation after allegations surfaced that Murdaugh had misappropriated potentially millions in funds.

 For over 110 years, the Murdaughs ran the 14th Circuit Solicitor’s Office while maintaining the private firm.